-This claim is supported by the conducted ablation study, which shows that task-dependent eigenvalue distributions reveal distinct memory retention and gating behaviors.
-When long-term memory is critical, we consistently observe a strong concentration of eigenvalues near one, whereas tasks that require selective forgetting exhibit peaks near zero.
-This aligns with results derived for LTI SSMs using memory functions \citep{wang2023state} and our assumption rooted in linear system theory, that eigenvalues close to zero induce rapid forgetting, and eigenvalues close to one are responsible for long-term memory.
-On LRA tasks, which require long-term memory, all well-performing models not only avoid placing eigenvalues close to zero, but show prominent peaks around one, at least in the first layer and often across all layers.
-By contrast, attention models distribute eigenvalues both near zero and well above one, which can be interpreted as gating, with low eigenvalues inducing selective forgetting, possibly contributing to poor performance on all LRA tasks.
-The existence of eigenvalues larger than one could potentially be problematic, as it causes unstable discrete-time dynamics of LPV systems.
-This might further contribute to the shortcomings of attention on LRA benchmarks.
-Softmax attention is especially affected: across all spectra, it shows a nearly balanced mix of very low and very high eigenvalues, which can be detrimental, particularly on CIFAR-10, and to a lesser degree on IMDb, where the gating effect is less pronounced.
-An extreme example of an LRA task is ListOps, where every token is crucial.
-Here, we find that all models, including attention, avoid placing eigenvalues close to zero.
+\paragraph{Patterns emerging across tasks:} The conducted study shows that task-dependent eigenvalue distributions reveal distinct memory retention and gating behaviors.
+When long-term memory is critical, we observe a strong concentration of eigenvalues near one across all investigated models, whereas tasks that require selective forgetting exhibit peaks near zero.
+This aligns with results derived for LTI SSMs using memory functions \cite{wang2023state} and our proposition rooted in linear system theory, that eigenvalues close to zero induce selective forgetting, and eigenvalues close to one are responsible for long-term memory.
+Specifically, on LRA tasks, which require long-term memory, all well-performing models not only avoid placing eigenvalues close to zero, but show prominent peaks around one, at least in the first layer and often across all layers.
+By contrast, attention models distribute eigenvalues both near zero and well above one, introducing a gating mechanism via a pattern of selective forgetting and re-amplification.
+Note that on ListOps, where every token is crucial, the performance of all models is relatively low.
+Hence, an ultimately favorable eigenvalue spectrum for solving this task may not yet have emerged during training, and spectral conclusions on this task have to be taken with a grain of salt.
+However, we still observe some trends.
+For example, we find that all models, including attention, avoid placing eigenvalues close to zero.